pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/elements/feature_info_extension.rst

 .. image:: ../../../../../figures/feature_info_extension_configuration.png
      :scale: 80

-Needed for the configuration of the extension is the feature info element.
-More on this topic can be found at http://doc.mapbender3.org/en/bundles/Mapbender/CoreBundle/elements/feature_info.html
+You need the feature info element to refer to.

 * **Load of declarative sources:**  allow to load service from a link (for example from featureInfo or search) and define the layers to activated, default false.
 * **Highlighting of featureinfo hints:** highlight the featureinfo hint of the requested area.